bcgov/ckanext-bcgov/edc-ext/readme.txt

 ########################################################################### DataBC release version 1.0.4## This document constitutes the delivery instructions for ## K.Mamakani, HighwayThreeSolutions, March.
 26, 2015##########################################################################1) List of changes:
    Key	                                        Summary
 --------------------------------------------------------------------------------------------------------
-CITZEDC-582	Government wide GSA powered search input does not work CITZEDC-581	Once a hyperlink is visited it is now longer identifiable CITZEDC-579	HTML meta property="og:description" content is truncated CITZEDC-533	Server error generated when trying to view trashcan ../ckan-admin/trash as sysadmin CITZEDC-547	Web Service / API datasets with missing resources take user to the create a new resource page when not logged in CITZEDC-38	CITZEDC-24 Sitemaps
+CITZEDC-583	Radio buttons on history template overlap CITZEDC-582	Government wide GSA powered search input does not work CITZEDC-581	Once a hyperlink is visited it is now longer identifiable CITZEDC-580	Last Modified URL is incorrect on Dashboard CITZEDC-579	HTML meta property="og:description" content is truncated CITZEDC-547	Web Service / API datasets with missing resources take user to the create a new resource page when not logged in CITZEDC-533	Server error generated when trying to view trashcan ../ckan-admin/trash as sysadmin CITZEDC-38	CITZEDC-24 Sitemaps
-CITZEDC-580	Last Modified URL is incorrect on Dashboard
 2) Installation Instructions:1.
 Activate virtual env	$ . /usr/lib/ckan/default/bin/activate2.
 Update config file (if there are any changes)
 	a.
 Add admin api key to the ini file as ckan.api_key 	b.
 Add the major and minor version numbers to ini file as follow : edc.major_version = DLV